Mark 7:24-30 – Jesus and the woman from Tyre (Reading Mark 7:1-30)

 As we come to Communion

 As we come to communion, we celebrate Jesus death and resurrection.
-More than that, we know that we have a part in all that he did there: he did it for us and he is with us and for us.
+More than that, we know that we have a part in all that he did there: it was our sin that took him to the cross; he died for us and he is risen and is both with us and for us.
 This, this celebration of communion, is a ‘thin place’, a place where the veil that separates heaven from earth is torn away and we know that God in Christ is with us and for us.

 And as we come to celebrate these things, the challenge to us is this: Do we want to keep the blessings of the kingdom to ourselves: to construct again the barriers around the people of God; to boast of what God has done for us while, perhaps, looking down on those ‘outside’?
 Or do we recognise that what Christ has done for us he has done for the whole world – breaking down every barrier?
 Do we invite all who will hear to, “Come to Christ, come to the feast.
 Come and welcome to Jesus Christ”?